maxbergmark/mathgolf/README.md

 With the latest changes, these new operators have been added:

+### Implicit popping after loops bug fix

+Previously, the loop counter would be implicitly popped after the completion of a loop block.
+That has been fixed, and now the input is popped implicitly instead.

+### Subtraction for strings

+Just like the subtraction operator works for pairs of lists, it now works for pairs of strings, or combinations of strings and lists of characters.
+As and example, `"abcde""def"-` returns `abc`, all the characters of the first string that are not in the second.
+You could also do `['a'b'c'd'e]"abc"-`, which returns `['d', 'e']`, or `"abcde"['a'b'c]-`, which returns `'de'`.
+Reverse subtraction work the very same way, but in opposite order.

 ### Better handling of implicit loops

 If your entire program consists of one loop, you can now save 1-2 bytes.
 Previously, you'd write `ö)_3‼╧÷+▲` or `{)_3‼╧÷+}▲`, but now it can be `)_3‼╧÷+▲`.
 This is a rudimentary implementation, which works by finding the loop type `▲` and inserting `{}` around the rest of the code implicitly before executing the code.
 If this breaks anything, or if you have suggestions for further improvements, contact me on PPCG.